Subjunctive mood: Romanian

-The present subjunctive is usually built in the 1st and 2nd person singular and plural by adding the conjunction să before the present indicative (indicative: am I have; conjunctive: să am (that) I have; indicative: vii you come; conjunctive: să vii (t/hat) you come).
-In the 3rd person most verbs have a specific conjunctive form which differs from the indicative either in the ending or in the stem itself; there is however no distinction between the singular and plural of the present conjunctive in the 3rd person (indicative: are he has; conjunctive: să aibă (that) he has; indicative: au they have; conjunctive: să aibă (that) they have; indicative: vine he comes; conjunctive: să vină (that) he comes; indicative: vin they come; conjunctive: să vină (that) they come).
+The present subjunctive is usually built in the 1st and 2nd person singular and plural by adding the conjunction să before the present indicative (indicative am 'I have' to subjunctive să am '(that) I have'; indicative vii 'you come' to subjunctive să vii '(that) you come').
+In the 3rd person most verbs have a specific subjunctive form which differs from the indicative either in the ending or in the stem itself.
+However, there is no distinction between the singular and plural of the present subjunctive in the 3rd person.
+For example, are 'he has' and au 'they have' in the subjunctive are să aibă '(that) he has' and să aibă '(that) they have'.

-The present tense is by far the most widely used of the two subjunctive tenses and is used frequently after verbs that express wish, preference, permission, possibility, request, advice, etc.: a vrea to want, a dori to wish, a prefera to prefer, a lăsa to let, to allow, a ruga to ask, a sfătui to advise, a sugera to suggest, a recomanda to recommend, a cere to demand, to ask for, a interzice to forbid, a permite to allow, to give permission, a se teme to be afraid, etc.
+The present tense is by far the most widely used of the two subjunctive tenses and is used frequently after verbs that express wish, preference, permission, possibility, request, advice, etc.: a vrea 'to want', a dori 'to wish', a prefera 'to prefer', a lăsa 'to let, to allow', a ruga 'to ask', a sfătui 'to advise', etc.

-When used independently, the subjunctive indicates a desire, a fear, an order or a request, i.e. has modal and imperative values.
+When used independently, the subjunctive has modal and imperative values—it indicates a desire, a fear, an order or a request.
 The present subjunctive is used in questions having the modal value of should: